Source Of The Betting Selections

-Often the original source is enhanced by, or confirmed by, one or both of the others.
+Often the original source is enhanced by, or confirmed by, one or all of the others.

 This can come in many forms though I try to filter out rumour or second hand heresay and rely on primary sources (rather like a Historian would).
 Clearly the most primary source is direct from the trainer or the very closest connections.
 Over the years, I have amassed a number of friends within the industry that pass on news.
 Nowadays the “information” is far more reliable than in the past as technology has improved training methods.
 Gallops can be timed, time trials held, sectionals taken and even stride patterns analysed.
 The information is therefore more objective than subjective in many cases.

 Often the advantage of knowing how a horse is currently training is like having another race in the formbook that the market, at the outset at least, does not yet know about.
 This doesn’t mean a horse will win, but it does mean we have additional knowledge and are invariably securing a value price.

 The basis I use for pedigree analysis is the dosage index.
 An explanation of the dosage system is readily available on the internet and I have put together an explanation on the way I use dosage analysis.